 - A. Application.
 A completed application for a Land Disturbance Permit Application shall be filed with Stormwater Authority.
 Approval must be obtained prior to the commencement of land-disturbing activity within limits for a Land Disturbance Permit defined above.
-The Land Disturbance Permit Application package shall be submitted via hand delivery or certified mail to the Stormwater Authority and shall include: - (1) A completed Application Form with original signatures and contact information for all owners and applicants; - (2) One electronic (PDF), Three (3) full size copies and Two 11x17 copies of the: - a.
+The Land Disturbance Permit Application package shall be submitted electronically and via hand delivery or certified mail to the Stormwater Authority and shall include: - (1) A completed Application Form with original signatures and contact information for all owners and applicants; - (2) One electronic copy (compatible with the Town's GIS), and Two (2) full size copies of the: - a.
 Stormwater Management Plan (See §8.C) - b.
-Erosion and Sediment Control Plan (See §9.E) - c.
-Operation and Maintenance Plan (See §10.B) - d.
-Illicit discharge compliance statement signed by the Owner and Registered Professional Engineer certifying that there are no existing or new illicit discharges from this property - (3) Payment of the application, review and advertising fees; and, - B. Abutter Notification: Any person filing a Land Disturbance Permit with the Stormwater Authority shall at the same time give written notice thereof, by certified mail (return receipt requested), certificates of mailing or hand delivery, to all abutters within 100 feet of the property on which the disturbance will occur, certified by the Assessor's Office.
+Erosion and Sediment Control Plan (See §9.H) - c.
+Operation and Maintenance Plan (See §9.I) - d.
+Illicit discharge compliance statement signed by the Owner and Registered Professional Engineer certifying that there are no existing or new illicit discharges from this property - (3) Payment of the application, review, and advertising fees; and, - B. Abutter Notification: Any person filing a Land Disturbance Permit with the Stormwater Authority shall at the same time give written notice thereof, by certified mail (return receipt requested), certificates of mailing or hand delivery, to all abutters within 100 feet of the property on which the disturbance will occur, certified by the Assessor's Office.
 The applicant shall provide notification at the mailing addresses shown on the most recent applicable tax list from the municipal assessor.
 The notice shall state a brief description of the project and the date of any public hearing if known.
 Mailing at least 7 days prior to the public hearing shall constitute timely notice.
 An affidavit of the person providing such notice, with a copy of the notice mailed or delivered, shall be filed with the Stormwater Authority. - C. Information requests.
-The applicant shall submit all additional information requested by the Stormwater Authority to issue a decision on the application. - D. Determination of Completeness: The Stormwater Authority shall make a determination as to the completeness of the application and adequacy of the materials submitted.
-No review shall take place until the application has been found to be complete.
-A public hearing shall be held by the Stormwater Authority within 21 days of receipt of a complete application. - E. Fee Structure.
-Each application must be accompanied by the appropriate application fee as established by the Stormwater Authority.
-Applicants shall pay review fees as determined by the Stormwater Authority sufficient to cover any expenses connected with the review of the Land Disturbance Permit Application before the review process commences.
-The Stormwater Authority is authorized to retain a Registered Professional Engineer or other professional consultant, at the applicants expense, to advise the Stormwater Authority on any or all aspects of the Application.
+The applicant shall submit all additional information requested by the Stormwater Authority to issue a decision on the application.